eth-protocol-fellows/protocol-studies/docs/wiki/CL/merkleization.md

 ## Merkleization for Composite Types

 In this section we learn how the `IndexedAttestation` composite type is Merkleized, using a detailed example to illustrate the process.
+This example provides clear instances of the Merkleization process applied to composite, list, and vector types.
+It also showcases how summaries and expansions are effectively demonstrated through this process.

 **Definition and Structure**